-- Having people in your family who have had shingles
+- Having other family members who have had shingles

 - Painful, one-sided red rash in the ear, mouth, or on the tongue

-- Problems moving one side of your face, with or without a rash— Bell palsy
+- Problems moving one side of the face, with or without a rash

 - Dry mouth and eyes